-AK/GEOG 3360 3.0 (3360 6.0) Morphogenesis of Soils.
-A study of the influence of climate, vegetation, parent material, topography and time on the development. classification and chemistry of soils.
+AK/GEOG 3360 3.0/3360 6.0 Morphogenesis of Soils.
+A study of the influence of climate, vegetation, parent material, topography and time on the development, classification and chemistry of soils.

-Prerequisite: AK/GEOG 2510 6.0 or, for students with equivalent preparation, permission of the Coordinator of Geography.
+Prerequisite: AK/GEOG 2510 6.0 or, for students with equivalent preparation, permission of the undergraduate program director.